- Academic Promotions (Higher Education) Policy

 - The procedural observer to the committee will be present for all committee meetings and will be an NTEU nominated staff member.
 The procedural observer has no voting rights.

-- The pool of elected faculty representatives available for promotion committee membership are elected as per the election procedure in the Academic Promotion for Levels C, D and E (Higher Education) Procedure for service to all University promotion committees, including the Faculty and academic organisational unit promotion committees.
+- The pool of elected School representatives available for promotion committee membership are elected as per the election procedure in the Academic Promotion for Levels C, D and E (Higher Education) Procedure for service to all University promotion committees, including the School and academic organisational unit promotion committees.
 This membership is restricted to two years.
 The Executive Officer of the promotion committees will advise Faculties when a new election is required.

 - All internal members of promotion committees, including the procedural observer, will participate in appropriate training coordinated by the Executive Officer.
 University staff cannot participate as a member of a promotion committee unless trained.